jambalong/jambalong/README.md

 ### **About Me**

 I am a **Computer Science Student** and **IT Support Technician** graduating in 2026.
-My background in operations has taught me that code doesn't exist in a vacuum.
+My background in operations has taught me that software doesn't live in isolation.
 It must solve real business problems.

 I pride myself on being the person who figures it out.
 I approach technical challenges with resourcefulness and I am committed to finding the solution.